 D-Wave Systems Inc.

 D-Wave was one of the earliest commercial companies formed to pursue quantum computing.
-There were founded in 1999 in Vancouver, Canada with the goal of making practical quantum computing a reality and have focused on developing a series adiabatic quantum annealing processors that can be used with binary quadratic optimization problems.
-They recently introduced the 1000+ qubit machine called the D-Wave 2X and are currently the only company offering a quantum computer to the marketplace.
+There were founded in 1999 in Vancouver, Canada with the goal of making practical quantum computing a reality and have focused on developing a series of adiabatic quantum annealing processors that can be used with quadratic unconstrained binary optimization (QUBO) problems.
+Their latest machine is a 2000 qubit machine called the D-Wave 2000Q.
+D-Wave offers this machine for sale to customers who wish to install a machine on-site.
+D-Wave also provides offers cloud computing services for customers who wish to access this capability remotely.
+In addition to the hardware, D-Wave also offers a full suite of software development tools and libraries to help their customers accelerate the development of applications for use on the machine.

 EeroQ is a quantum hardware start-up based in New York and Lansing, Michigan formed earlier in 2017.
 They are working on developing a unique quantum chip that would have potential advantages over other qubit technologies.
 The approach is based on a foundation of well understood physics.
 EeroQ is co-founded by Professor Johannes Pollanen at Michigan State University (MSU), Nick Farina and Faye Wattleton.
 Professor Pollanen has funding from MSU and an NSF grant, and EeroQ has additional private investors.